hwolff00/Transportation-Health-Tool/README.md

 and to identify strategies to improve public health through transportation planning and policy."

-This project has two aspects currently: the State Data and the Metro Data.
+This project has three data aspects: State Data, Metropolitan Statistica Area Data, and Urbanized Area Data.

 1.)
+State Data

 State Data includes:

 "Commute Mode Share: the percentage of workers aged 16 years and over who commute either